ItsMeAshiq/Audio-Acquisition-Playback/README.md

 # Audio-Acquisition-Playback
- Simple DAQ & Playback System for Audio.
+ Simple DAQ & Playback System for Audio Devices on your PC.

 **Dependencies**